Reforestation volunteers needed in Madagascar

 For a more details, please visit the Madagascar Biodiversity Partnership at http://madagascarpartnership.org

 Term of Appointment: Entry is required under a 90 day tourist visa, thus volunteers are limited to a 90 day stay.

 - October Cohort (October 2 – 5 arrival in Madagascar; December 18 – 22 departure from Madagascar)

 Application Deadline: immediately; the positions will be filled by the first qualified applicants.
-This in an on-going call for volunteers throughout 2017.
-Please inquire about current vacancies and available discounts.

 Comments: Applicants should send a letter of interest, curriculum vitae, and contact information for two references to Dr. Ed Louis (genetics AT omahazoo DOT com).